sonnyksimon/www.sonnyksimon.com/usesthis.md

 I mainly program in Python.
 I tend to use PostgreSQL for my database.
 I do revision management with Git.
 On my servers, I use GNU screen to manage tasks.
 My servers also run Linux.

+## So how do you actually work?

+Everything I'm working on stays in a folder called "Development".
+I don't like nesting that much, so I just download and keep my programs each contained in a single folder (which is also checked into git).
+I keep scripts that build my command-line, and install various programs in my [dotfiles repository](http://github.com/sonnyksimon/dotfiles).

+When I need to work on something, I open a new screen window and detach when I'm done.
+I've read that doing this eats your RAM and using tmux is a better alternative.
+But I'm always only working on a small number of things at a time, so it works out somehow.

 <hr/>

 Back to [home](/).